SergiCarol/net2vec/README.md

 ### Using other topologies

 The datasets provided are already pre processed, and the config file provided already contains the values needed to train RouteNet with the 14 and 50 topologies.
-But it can be the case that you wish to use a different topology than the ones provided, in this case there are two steps that need to be done before traning.
+But it can be the case that you wish to use a different topology than the ones provided, in this case there are two steps that need to be done before training.

 We begin by converting the data from the simulations to *tfrecords* which is a data format to work with *tensorflow*.
 To do so we use the *run.sh* utility.

 ```sh
 $ ./run.sh load 50_nodes
 ```
-Which will automatically convert the data and split the dataset into traning and evaluation with a proportion of 80% and 20% of the data.
+Which will automatically convert the data and split the dataset into training and evaluation with a proportion of 80% and 20% of the data.

 Then we choosing the normalization values, this can be done using the *normalize.py*.
-An example of utilization would be the following, where we choose the topology to use and it will automatically calculate the appropiate values and store them in the *config.ini* file.
+An example of utilization would be the following, where we choose the topology to use and it will automatically calculate the appropriate values and store them in the *config.ini* file.
 ```sh
 $  python3 Utils/normalize.py --dir nsfnet/14_nodes/tfrecords/train --ini config.ini
 ```